bahersadat/Sauce-Demo-E-commerce-Testing/README.md

-Hi, this is an E-commerce testing project with playwright *Sauce-Demo E-commerce website*
+Hi, this is an E-commerce testing project with playwright  **Enter**.
+*Sauce-Demo E-commerce website*